nasquier/jobsearch-bimedoc/README.md

 ***<h3>Display health care workers in the database</h3>*** To list all organization and their workers saved in the database so far, visit http://localhost:8000/list/.
 It will return a JSON object of all organizations and theirs workers identified by the organization's finess.
 The workers with no known organization should be at the top of the object.

+___

+**<h2>Bonus routes</h2>**

+Two other endpoints are available to showcase what the Django REST framework is capable of in terms of GUI.

+You can list all the workers in your database at http://localhost:8000/healthcareworkers/ (GET request only).

+A true REST CRUD API is also available at http://localhost:8000/healthcareworker/rpps_number where *rpps_number* is the rpps_number of the worker you try to manipulate.
+You can use this route and the Django REST framework GUI to manage workers with the standard REST protocol for **CRUD** :
+- POST to **c**reate
+- GET to **r**ead
+- PUT to **u**pdate
+- DELETE to **d**elete

+The parameters are like the ones in the route */add/* discussed sooner and must be formatted as JSON in the body request.

+The *rpps_number* field of the body of the POST request will be ignored as the one in the endpoint route will be taken for the creation of the worker.

+**IMPORTANT**  : This route doesn't create or manage organization entry.